 Advanced techniques in molecular biology.
-Topics vary depending on instructor.
+Topics vary depending on instructors.
 Topics may include cell culture methods, PCR and DNA sequencing, immunocytochemistry, electrophoretic separation and analysis.
-Required for biotechnology concentration.
-Variable.
-One 1-hour lecture and two 2-hour labs a week.
-Prerequisites: junior or senior standing, BIOL 435 or permission of the instructor.
+One 1-hour lecture and two 2-hour labs.
+Spring.
+Prerequisites: BIOL 435/535 or permission of the instructor.